deburky/language-models/README.md

-# 🧠 Language Models
+# 🐍 📝 Language Models

-This repo collects my experiments with small and large language models – fine-tuning, real-time inference, embeddings, and more.
+This repository is a collection of my experiments with small and large language models, covering fine-tuning, inference, embeddings, and deployment.

-New files and updates will be added as I explore different techniques! ✨
+## What you will find in this repo ⤵

-## 📌 What's Inside?
+➜ Fine-tuning workflows for transformers (MiniLM, GPT-2, DistilGPT-2, etc.)

-🔹 Fine-tuning transformer models (MiniLM, GPT-2, DistilGPT-2, etc.)
+➜ Agentic workflows with OpenAI
-🔹 Agentic workflows with OpenAI and SLMs
+➜ Model deployment (Flask, FastAPI)

-🔹 Instruction-based learning & prompt engineering
+## What's Coming 🔜

-🔹 Real-time inference & evaluation
+➜ Agentic workflows with small language models
-🔹 Optimizations for Apple Silicon (MPS)
+➜ Instruction-based fine-tuning

-Stay Tuned! 🚀
+➜ Model deployment (LangServe)